YnotY2/automatically_setup_new_database_postgreSQL/README.md

 After setting up the needed file's you can navigate over the the; "./config/settings.py" direcory.
 This "settings.py" file is where you *need* specifiy the following;

-- New PostgreSQl user for you're datbase
+- New PostgreSQl user for you're database
 - New PostgreSQL password for you're user
 - New PostgreSQL database (name)